The Knotweed Workshop

 Japanese knotweed made its appearance 250 years later, but its fate was different and how it was regarded soon suffered, due to its invasive nature, it has a rapid growth rate and is highly adaptable to new conditions.
 ‘Knotweed workshop’ is a project based upon the finding that this plant is a precious source of material.

 Virgile Durando explores the possibility of a new tradition of dry knotweed applied in the Dutch home.
 Making it a hyper-local resource compared to bamboo.
 With low-tech tools and reinterpreting traditional bamboo techniques, we are invited to contemplate a craft centred on this versatile material.

-The process of making products from knotweed begins with the collection of the plant from March till May as the stems die off.
-Virgile and his team gather the knotweed from various locations in the Netherlands, being careful to only collect the plant from areas where the stems have died.
+The process of making products from knotweed begins with the collection of the plant between March to May as the stems die off.
+Virgile Durando and his team gather the knotweed from various locations in the Netherlands, being careful to only collect the plant from areas where the stems have died.
 Once the knotweed has been collected, it is then dried and prepared by using a splitter similar to the ones used with bamboo.

-The marrow from split Knotweed is then removed with the help of a knife or a tool equipped with a blade, then it can be processed using a variety of techniques derived from basketry and bamboo craftsmanship.
-Virgile uses a combination of traditional bamboo techniques and modern methods to shape and mould the knotweed into the desired shape.
-This can include techniques such as weaving, bending, and even assembling using other fibres or leather strips.
+The marrow from split knotweed is then removed with the help of a knife or a tool equipped with a blade, then it can be processed using a variety of techniques derived from basketry and bamboo craftsmanship.
+Virgile Durando uses a combination of traditional bamboo techniques and modern methods to shape and mould the knotweed into the desired shape.
+This can include techniques such as weaving, bending and even assembling, using other fibres or leather strips.

 The final product is then finished with natural oil or wax to protect the knotweed and give it a polished look.
 The result is a mix of samples with a blend of traditional and modern techniques.

-Hyper-local resource: A resource which, growing on all soils, is also abundantly available locally, to which no human labour is added apart from harvesting.
+Hyper-local resource: A resource which, growing on all soils, is also abundantly and available locally.
+To which no human labour is added apart from harvesting.